 Harold Robbins’ guess-who novel about the jet-set and South American politics was as commercial as it was trashy – and this film version may be fairly said to make the novel look even better.

 The story, reputedly inspired by the exploits of real-life jet-setter Porfirio Rubirosa (Dominican diplomat, racing car driver, soldier and polo player), is an overheated mixture of bedroom antics and political machinations.

 The dialogue is banal, the acting is lifeless and embarrassing, the violence is indulgent, gratuitous and well, just plain boring, and the sex is luridly non-erotic.

 At the centre of the story is troubled playboy Dax (Bekim Fehmiu).
-Raised far from his South American homeland of Corteguay amid the high society and political intrigue of Italy, Dax uses romance as a stepping stone to success, all the while scheming to wreak vengeance on those who once wronged him and his family.
+Raised far from his (fictional) South American homeland of Corteguay by his guardian, Fat Cat (Ernest Borgnine) amid the high society and political intrigue of Italy, Dax uses romance as a stepping stone to success and his own personal fortune, all the while scheming to wreak vengeance on those who raped and murdered his relatives when he was a boy.

 Sue Ann Daley